jonathanjuursema/vrm-app/README.md

 # Installation
 This application is built for `Python 3`.
 Dependencies are laid out in `requirements.txt`.
 If you want to make changes to the JavaScript, you should change the `js/matrix_visualisation.ts` TypeScript file and use TypeScript to compile a JavaScript file and place it under `static/js/matrix_visualisation.js`.
 You run the application by running `server.py`.
 This opens a webserver on `localhost:8080`.
 There is no authentication and no support for HTTPS, so make sure not to leave your data open to the internet.

+# Suggested IDE
+This application was written using PyCharm.
+This repository includes the right `.gitignore` and config file for automatic TypeScript

 # Data
 Input files can be uploaded via the web interface.
 All input files use the `.csv` format.
 Please see the `input-examples` directory for examples of the file structure.